 Vacancies are also handled by specialist recruitment agencies, such as Principal People.

-The HSE provides a clearly defined training route.
-As a new entrant, you will complete the Regulators' Training Programme (RTP), which lasts for three years and leads to a postgraduate diploma in Occupational Safety and Health.
+The HSE provides a training programme for health and safety inspectors.
+New entrants usually work towards a postgraduate diploma in Occupational Safety and Health.
 This includes practical training on the job alongside attendance at appropriate discipline conferences and training events.
-However, HSE is in the process of modernising the RTP to a blended learning approach.

 As a trainee inspector within the HSE, you'll be appointed to one of the area offices around the UK.
 Each office has a number of specialist industry groups and you'll normally gain experience in several of these over the three-year training period.